VENERATION OF RELICS

-A little farther on in the Second Book of Kings, it is also written that a dead man who was being buried came to life when touched to the bones of Elisha (2 Kgs 13:21).
+A little farther on in the Second Book of Kings, it is also written that a dead man who was being buried came to life when touched by the bones of Elisha (2 Kgs 13:21).
 Amazing resurrection miracle from a first-class relic!

-The popularity of venerating third-class relics, or cloths touched to the relics of saints, has its roots in the Bible also.
-In the New Testament, even before St. Paul died, St. Luke wrote that many sick people had been healed by means of handkerchiefs or aprons touched to the skin of St. Paul (Acts 19:11-12).
-A little earlier in the same book St. Luke wrote that God healed all the sick people, including those who were touched just by the shadow of St. Peter (Acts 5:14-16)!
+The popularity of venerating third-class relics or clothes touched with the relics of saints has its roots in the Bible also.
+In the New Testament, even before St. Paul died, St. Luke wrote that many sick people had been healed by means of handkerchiefs or aprons touched to the skin of St. Paul (Acts 19:11–12).
+A little earlier in the same book, St. Luke wrote that God healed all the sick people, including those who were touched just by the shadow of St. Peter (Acts 5:14–16)!
 This indicates how generous God is in granting favors to those who honor His saints.